-- 1. Wellness/symptom checks, including temperature checks for all restaurant personnel, and when possible for vendors, contractors, third party delivery service workers, etc. as they arrive on premises and before opening of a restaurant. - Cloth masks and gloves and/or frequent hand-washing is required for all servers and restaurant personnel.
-Develop or follow handwashing policy for servers as it exists in the Pima County Food Code. - 3.
-Pima County Health Notice Posting of the "STOP Please do not enter if you have COVID-19 symptoms" at the entrance of the facility.
+- 1. Wellness/symptom checks, including temperature checks for all restaurant personnel, and when possible for vendors, contractors, third party delivery service workers, etc. as they arrive on premises and before opening of a restaurant. - 2.
+Cloth masks and gloves and frequent hand-washing is required for all servers and restaurant personnel.
+Server gloves not required if the operator can document that server hands are sanitized between servings. - 3.
+Any patron exhibiting symptoms of COVID-19 is prohibited from entering the facility.